phnmnl/workflow-demo/README.md

 Microservices is a software architecture style in which complex applications are divided into smaller, more narrow services.
 These constricted processes are independently deployable and compatible with one another like building blocks.
 In this manner, these blocks can be combined in multiple ways, creating pipelines of actions.

-In this repository we aim to introduce a microservice-based infrastructure for analysis of metabolomics data.
-The data used has been provided by the [CARAMBA] (http://www.medsci.uu.se/caramba/) team at Uppsala University and the main products used in the analsysis workflow are [Docker] (https://www.docker.com/what-docker), [Jenkins] (https://wiki.jenkins-ci.org/display/JENKINS/Meet+Jenkins) and [MANTL] (https://mantl.io/).
+In this repository we aim to introduce a microservice-based infrastructure for analysis of metabolomics data, through a series of examples that we encourage you to try yourself.
+The data used has been provided by the [CARAMBA] (http://www.medsci.uu.se/caramba/) team at Uppsala University.

+The main products used here are [Docker] (https://www.docker.com/what-docker), [Jenkins] (https://wiki.jenkins-ci.org/display/JENKINS/Meet+Jenkins) and [MANTL] (https://mantl.io/).

 >**Note**
->If you are not familiar with the concept of Docker or Mesosphere, please take a brief look at the following websites: [What is Docker?] (https://www.docker.com/what-docker),  [Meet Jenkins] (https://wiki.jenkins-ci.org/display/JENKINS/Meet+Jenkins) and [mantl.io] (https://mantl.io/).
+>If you are not familiar with this products, please take a brief look at the following websites: [What is Docker?] (https://www.docker.com/what-docker),  [Meet Jenkins] (https://wiki.jenkins-ci.org/display/JENKINS/Meet+Jenkins) and [mantl.io] (https://mantl.io/).

 ## Prerequisites

 * Please sign up on [DockerHub](https://hub.docker.com/).
 * Please sign up on [GitHub](https://github.com).
 * Please make sure that your [Google Cloud Platform](https://cloud.google.com/) account has write access to the [PhenoMeNal](https://console.cloud.google.com/compute/instances?project=phenomenal-1145) project.
-In addition, you will need a *Phenomenal-credentials.json* file that will be distributed the day of the workshop, in order to fire up VMs using Terraform.
+In addition, you will need a *Phenomenal-credentials.json* file.
+This file will be distributed during the workshop in Uppsala.
-* Please download and import our [VirtualBox](https://www.virtualbox.org/) image: [microservices-workshop.ova](https://www.dropbox.com/s/42olu24n1nmq6x4/microservices-workshop.ova?dl=0).
+* Please download and import our [VirtualBox](https://www.virtualbox.org/) image: [microservices-workshop.ova](https://www.dropbox.com/s/42olu24n1nmq6x4/microservices-workshop.ova?dl=0) (**username**: phenomenal, **password**: sclifelab).
 In this tutorial we assume that you run all of the commands using this image, so please make sure to import it and to configure it properly.

 >**Note**
 >This is a configured Ubuntu 14.04 LTS with all of the software you need in this tutorial: [Terraform](https://www.terraform.io/), [MANTL dependecies](https://github.com/CiscoCloud/mantl/blob/master/requirements.txt), [Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Meet+Jenkins) and [Docker](https://www.docker.com/what-docker).

-Once you imported the image in VirtualBox you will need to open a terminal and generate an ssh-key.
+Once you imported the image in VirtualBox you need to open a terminal and generate an ssh-key.

 ```bash
 mkdir ~/.ssh